Demographic history of Vojvodina: Historical preview

-The Habsburg monarchy took control of Vojvodina in the treaties of Karlovci (1699) and Požarevac (1718).
+The Habsburg monarchy took control of Vojvodina by the Treaty of Karlowitz (1699) and Treaty of Passarowitz (1718).
 Following the establishment of the Habsburg administration, the Muslim population fled from the region.
 Some of these Muslim refugees were resettled in Bosnia and Herzegovina.
 During the Habsburg administration, many new Serb settlers from the Ottoman Empire immigrated to the region.
 In 1687, the northern parts of the region were settled by ethnic Bunjevci.

 Many other non-Serb settlers were also settled in the territory of present-day Vojvodina during the 18th and 19th century.
 These settlers were mainly Germans and Hungarians, but also included Rusyns, Slovaks, Romanians, and others.
-Because of this settling, Serbs were no longer the absolute ethnic majority in the region, and Vojvodina became one of the most ethnically diverse regions of Europe.

-Despite this, Serbs still remained the largest ethnic group in the region.
+Because of this immigration, Serbs were no longer the absolute ethnic majority in the region, and Vojvodina became one of the most ethnically diverse regions of Europe.
+Nevertheless, Serbs remained the largest ethnic group in the region.
 According to the 1910 census, Serbs comprised 33.8% of the population in the territory of present-day Vojvodina.
 After Serbs, the most numerous ethnic groups were Hungarians (comprising 28.1%) and Germans (comprising 21.4%).

-In 1918, Vojvodina became part of the Kingdom of Serbs, Croats and Slovenes and new Serb settlers came to the region.
-As a consequence of the Second World War, most Vojvodina Germans (about 200,000) left Vojvodina together with the defeated German army.
+In 1918, Vojvodina became part of the Kingdom of Serbs, Croats, and Slovenes and new Serb settlers came to the region.
+As a consequence of the World War II, most Vojvodina Germans (about 200,000) left Vojvodina together with the defeated German Army.
 Those who remained in the region were confined to prison camps until 1948, when the camps were dissolved and Yugoslav citizenship was returned to the Germans.
 Despite this, the remaining German population would leave Yugoslavia for economic reasons, moving to Germany, other European countries, or the United States.
 In their place, new South Slavic (Serb, Montenegrin, Macedonian, Croat, etc.) colonists would settle in the region.
-According to the 1948 census, Serbs formed the absolute majority in Vojvodina again at 51% of the population, and this percent rose to 65% in the 2002 census.
-The multi-ethnic character of the region would still persist.
+Serbs regained the absolute majority in Vojvodina with 51% of the population in 1948, rising to 68% nowadays.

-Population data from the Hungarian administration period
+Principality of Hungary/Kingdom od Hungary

 9th century

 When Hungarians arrived to Central Europe (in 896), this region was populated exclusively by Slavs.